losparviero/younail/README.md

 ### Mechanism

-The bot relies on YouTube thumbnail URL presets.
-Which means there's no need for a lib or API.
+The bot uses the youtube-thumbnail-grabber lib.

 <br>